Barzel FinOps Atlas

 Is it one MCP server?

 Yes.
-Atlas deliberately preserves cross-domain finance context in one server while compressing the public surface to 30 high-signal tools, 20 resources, and 15 prompts.
+Atlas deliberately preserves agent-cost and finance context in one server while compressing the public surface to 31 high-signal tools, 21 resources, and 16 prompts.

 Does checkout grant access to live customer finance data?